mimosinnet/MuttAliases/README.md

 IMPORTANT
 =========

-This script is in working progress.
-Please, backup your alias file before using this script.
+This script is work in progress.
+Please, backup your alias file before using it.

 NAME
 ====